Bright Future (film): Plot

 Yuji Nimura (Joe Odagiri) and Mamoru Arita (Tadanobu Asano) are two factory workers, who are constantly irritated by their boss, Fujiwara (Takashi Sasano).
 Mamoru entrusts his poisonous jellyfish, which he has been acclimating to fresh water, to Nimura.

 Nimura goes to Fujiwara's house one night with the intent of hurting Fujiwara, only to find that Mamoru has already murdered him and his wife.
 Mamoru is convicted of the murder but commits suicide on death row, leaving Nimura a private message to "go ahead."
 Meanwhile, Mamoru's jellyfish escapes its tank and reproduces in the waterways of the city.

 Mamoru's divorced father, Shinichiro (Tatsuya Fuji), takes Nimura in.
 Nimura helps with Shinichiro's electronics salvage business, but leaves after the two argue about Nimura's future.

 Nimura takes a job at his sister's office and later falls in with a gang of youths.
 He helps the group gain after-hours access to the office, which they rob and vandalize.
 The police arrest the gang but Nimura escapes.

-With nowhere to go, Nimura seeks refuge with Shinichiro who forgives him, saying that he can "stay forever."
+With nowhere to go, Nimura seeks refuge with Shinichiro, who forgives him, saying that he can "stay forever."
 Later, the two see a large school of jellyfish in a river, making their way to the sea.
 Excitedly, Shinichiro wades into the river to see the jellyfish and is stung, rendering him unconscious though not badly hurt.

-The final tracking shot follows the gang of youths as they aimlessly wander the street.
+The last scene of the film returns to the gang of youths, laughing as they question what might have come of Nimura.
+One of the young men believes he sees Nimura outside, but is mistaken.
+The final tracking shot transitioning into the end credits follows the gang of youths as they aimlessly wander the street.